Last updated 6 Feb 2018

 LISTSERV has for many years and versions included an Anti-Virus Scanning feature for messages passing through the server.
-This is a value-added enhancement which requires a special LAK and F-Secure Anti-Virus.
+This is a value-added enhancement which requires a current (unexpired) maintenance agreement with L-Soft, and a copy of F-Secure Anti-Virus.
 At this writing the feature is only available for Windows 2008/2012/2016 (including R2) and Linux (RHEL/CentOS 6 and later, and similar distributions) running LISTSERV Classic or LISTSERV Classic HPO.

 (Other OS platforms are supported through the LISTSERV AVS.
 There is no intent to make this functionality available in the Lite version of the product.)